Private School Act

 Article 49

-1. Immovable property shall be disposed of without interfering with the school’s development and operation.
+1. Immovable property shall be disposed of without interfering with school development and operation.

-2. Only lands and buildings not directly related to teaching and shelved as useless may be collateralized.
+2. Only lands and buildings not directly related to teaching or those approved to be shelved as useless may be collateralized.

 Article 50

-Private schools established by school legal persons may set up teaching-, practical training-, experiment-, research- and promotion-oriented affiliates after drawing up rules governing the affiliates and obtaining approval from the school authority and related supervisory authorities.
+To enhance teaching effect and financial resources, private schools established by school legal persons may set up teaching-, practical training-, experiment-, research- and promotion-oriented affiliates after drawing up rules governing the affiliates and obtaining approval from the competent authority of schools and relevant industry authorities.
 The same applies to teaching-, practical training-, experiment-, research- and promotion-oriented undertakings in which they invest alone, or in cooperation with the government, businesses, or individuals.

 Finances of the affiliates shall be separated from those of the schools.
-Their surpluses shall be used to employ teachers, purchase equipment and boost school fund.
-Unless otherwise stipulated by law or approved by the school authority, the surpluses shall not be diverted to specific individuals in any way.
-The property that remains when they shut down belongs to the school legal persons.
+Their surpluses shall be used to employ teachers, purchase equipment and boost the school fund.
+Unless otherwise stipulated by law or approved by the competent authority of schools, the surpluses shall not be diverted to specific individuals in any way.
+The property that remains on the closure of said affiliates belongs to the school legal persons.

-Handling of the above-said affiliates and undertakings shall not affect the schools’ normal operation.
-Their operation and finances shall be supervised by the school legal persons.
+Handling of the affiliates and related undertakings in accordance with the provisions of the preceding paragraph shall not affect normal operation of the school, whose operation and finances shall still be under the supervision of the school legal persons.

 Article 51